KittyGiraudel/site/_posts/2014-02-13-parent-selector.md

 If you ask me, the `^` proposal (or `!` for that matter) sucks.
 Syntactically it's very poor and messy.
 I don't think it should even be considered.
 The only fair pro I can see is it's shorter which is definitely not a good reason to consider it as a solid candidate for parent selector.

 Meanwhile, `:has()` is robust, simple and very permissive.
 It's the One folks.

+*Update: the `^` combinator is already used in Shadow DOM where it is a descendant selector crossing a single shadow boundary.
+More informations on this stuff at [HTML5Rocks](https://github.com/html5rocks/www.html5rocks.com/blob/master/content/tutorials/webcomponents/shadowdom-201/en/index.md#the--and--combinators).*
 </section>